NorthCountrySuites/NorthCountrySuites.github.io/README.md

 GARAGE: The property has a large garage that can be used to store your motorcycle / snowmobile / kayaks / bikes etc.

+BACK DECK: A large gas barbeque and outdoor seating is available for guest use on the deck behind the house.

 BACKYARD: Large backyard available for use.

 PARKING: Ample free parking on the property.
 Double wide driveway is long enough to store your truck and trailer.